infoinsights/guardium-snowflake-uc-filter/README.md

 We have tested with Snowflake JDBC driver V3.9.2.
 You can file the JDCB driver [here](https://repo1.maven.org/maven2/net/snowflake/snowflake-jdbc/3.9.2/).

-Next, to prevent Snowflake errors from occurring when querying data that is older than a week, create a file called "metadata" and initialize it to a time that is at a date sooner than a week ago.
+Next, to prevent Snowflake errors from occurring when querying data that is for the entire previous year, create a file called "metadata" and initialize it to a time that is at a date sooner than a week ago.
 Use the following format as an example:
 ```
 --- 2020-12-22 11:23:20.085000000 -00:00